Top-pair production and decay at NLO matched with parton showers: NLO results

 Since our procedure includes at LO the exact full matrix elements for $pp\to e^+ \nu_e \mu^- \bar{\nu}_\mu b \bar{b}$ (with massive $b$ quarks), and we also include an approximate treatment of offshellness effects at NLO via the rescaling procedure explained in sec.~\ref{sec:finitewidth}, it is interesting to check how well our results compare to an exact NLO computation.
 To this end, we have performed a comparison (as tuned as possible) with the results presented in DDKP.

 The results presented in this section have been obtained for the 8 TeV LHC, using the following input parameters:

-Since the calculation of DDKP was performed with zero mass for the $b$ quark, the results shown in this section have been obtained setting $m_b=0$ in our calculation.\footnote{When $m_b=0$ the MadGraph matrix elements used for reweighting lead to a divergent Born cross section, due to the (non-resonant) $g\to b\bar{b}$ initial and final state subprocesses.
+Since the calculation of DDKP was performed with zero mass for the $b$ quark, the results shown in this section have been obtained setting $m_b=0$ in our calculation.

+When $m_b=0$ the MadGraph matrix elements used for reweighting lead to a divergent Born cross section, due to the (non-resonant) $g\to b\bar{b}$ initial and final state subprocesses.
 The divergent region is cut-off in the analysis of DDKP by requiring two $b$ jets above a certain transverse momentum.
 Within \POWHEG{}, we need to deal with this problem also at the level of phase-space generation.
-To this end we have used the Born suppression technique introduced in ref.~\cite{Alioli:2010qp} (see also ref.~\cite{Kardos:2014dua} for a more detailed discussion).} Moreover, in this section only, we removed all subprocesses with $b$-quarks in the initial state, since these channels were not included in the DDKP paper.
+To this end we have used the Born suppression technique introduced in ref.~\cite{Alioli:2010qp} (see also ref.~\cite{Kardos:2014dua} for a more detailed discussion).
+We use a suppression factor of the form